NixOS/nix.dev/source/tutorials/cross-compilation.md

 This string representation is used in `nixpkgs` for historic reasons.

 Note that `<vendor>` is often `unknown` and `<abi>` is optional.
-There's also no unique identifier for a platform, for example `unknown` and `pc` are interchangeable (hence it's called config.guess).
+There's also no unique identifier for a platform, for example `unknown` and `pc` are interchangeable (which is why the script is called `config.guess`).

-If you can't install Nix, find a way to run `config.guess` (usually comes with

-: the autoconf package) from the OS you're able to run on the host platform.
+If you can't install Nix, find a way to run `config.guess` (usually comes with the autoconf package) from the OS you're able to run on the host platform.

 Some other common examples of platform configs: